Annapurna Base Camp short Trek 11 Days

 • All meals (breakfast, lunch, and dinner) during the trek

-• Staff costs including their, Food, salary, accommodation, transportation and medicine.
+• Staff costs include Food, salary, accommodation, transportation, and medicine.

 • Down jacket and sleeping bag (to be returned after trip completion).